mattmallencode/crm/README.md

 As a Sherpa user I want to view a graph illustrating the breakdown of customer interaction statistics of the top 5 sales people on my team (top being the team members with the most interactions e.g. emails, meetings etc).

 ### Requirements

+TODO: an intro to the requirements.

+The success of any software project is dependent on the ability to understand, document, and implement the requirements of the system.
+In this section, we will outline the requirements for the Sherpa web application, a CRM tool for managing contacts and deals.
+These requirements have been defined through the use cases of the system, and they serve as a roadmap for our team to ensure that the final product meets the needs and expectations of its users.
+The requirements are organized into functional areas, such as user registration and authentication, team creation and management, database CRUD operations, and user profile management, among others.
+By following these requirements, the Sherpa development team was able to deliver a reliable and user-friendly application that fulfills its intended purpose.

 #### User Registration